-These wipes come in a cotton bag placed in a carton tube – no plastic.
-And you can get a refill of the Earthly dry wipes without any packaging at all.
+These wipes come in a cotton bag – no plastic.
+And you can get a refill of the Wild & Pure dry wipes without any packaging at all.

 My son’s experience with these cloth wipes

-At the age of seven, my son is learning to wipe himself well.
-It is challenging to do with toilet paper only.
-I must admit, I started buying some disposable wet wipes so he can use a wet wipe last.
-Now he is happy to use the Earthly eco-friendly wipes.
-He wets a wipe under the running water and wipes himself well.
-Last night he told me that he liked the wipes very much “because they can be dry or wet.”
+At the age of seven, my son was learning to wipe himself well.
+It was challenging to do with toilet paper only.
+I must admit, I started buying some disposable wet wipes so he could use a wet wipe last.
+He was happy to use the Wild & Pure eco-friendly wipes by wetting one under the running water and wiping himself well.
+He told me that he liked the wipes very much “because they can be dry or wet.”

 So, what do you think?
 Ready to give it a try?
 You do not have to decide to give up your existing disposable wipes right away.
 Just add these safe baby wipes to your routine and decide how comfortable they are for you.

-You can buy these dry wipes on the Earthly website.
+You can buy these dry wipes on the Wild & Pure website.
 And here is more great news!
-Rochelle generously offered 10% off to my blog readers.
-Please be sure to use the ReadLabels code at checkout.
+You can get 10% off by using the ReadLabels code at checkout.

 I hope you will support this small business owner in her efforts to protect babies from harmful chemicals and the environment from unnecessary pollution.

 With that said, there are clean product options for all budgets in my shop.
 Also, book a consultation with me to get clarification on non-toxic living.
 And consider joining the Savvy Consumer Circle of like-minded people for fun healthy living.